goblimey/films/README.md

 Whenever a user submits a request, the server may hit a problem which is not to do with a particular field, for example, it cannot connect to the database.
 In that case, it creates a form with the ErrorMessage field set and passes that to a template.
 The user sees a page with the error message at the top.

 The user fills in the forename and submits the form again.
 This time validation is successful.
 The people server's create method creates a new person in the database.
 Now we want the user to see a page with a notification at the top saying that a new Person record was created.
-We show them the people resource's index page which also lists all the people records.
+At present the server uses the people resource's index page, so they see the notification and below it a list of all the people records.
 The Index page is driven by a ListForm, not a PersonForm.
-The server gets a list of person records from the database, creates a ListForm containing that list, adds the notification and executes the Index template to display the index page page including the notification.
-Notifications are displayed in green.
-(Errors are displayed in red.)
+The server gets a list of person records from the database, creates a ListForm containing that list, adds the notification and executes the Index template to display the page.

+Notifications are displayed in green, errors are displayed in red, but all that is determined by the view, of course.

 The index page contains buttons and links that allow the user to send a request to either: view the details of one of the person records in the list; edit a record; delete a record; create a new record.

 Each request has its own database connection and its own instance of the controller.
 Both are created at the start of the request and torn down at the end.

 The requests and web pages are laid out using the REST model, implemented using the go-restful library.
 A RESTful web server provides a set of resources that the user can access.
 Each resource has its own model and controller, plus a set of views.
 A resource can be (but need not be) represented by a database table.
-All requests concerning a resource follow a pattern that starts with the resource name, for example:
+The URI of the requests concerning a resource all follow a pattern that starts with the resource name, for example:

 ```
     /people             display all people
     /people/42          display the person with ID 42
     /people/42/edit     fetch the data for person 42 and display a screen to change it
 ```

+Except for form data, parameters are not used in RESTful requests, so URIs such as "/editperson&id=42" are not used.

+As well as the URI, an HTTP request contains a method, GET, POST, PUT, DELETE etc.  The REST model mandates that the GET method must only be used in requests that don't change the data.
+Methods such as POST, PUT and DELETE are used for requests that make changes.

+There is a complication, which is that none of the common browsers will issue a PUT or DELETE request from a web form, only GET and POST.
+To get round this, I use the popular solution of issuing a POST with an "_method"  parameter giving the intended request method.
+(It's also possible to use Javascript to intercept the request and replace the method, but I don't do that here.)

 This server is called films because a future version will display information about films - a very simple form of IMDb.
 The people table will hold data about actors, directors and so on, and there will be other tables, with web pages to manipulate them.
 At present there is one resource, representing one table, so the server has one model, one controller and one set of views.